Vespers (video game)

-Vespers is an interactive fiction game written in 2005 by Jason Devlin that placed first at the 2005 Interactive Fiction Competition.
+Vespers is an interactive fiction game written in 2005 by Jason Devlin, that placed first at the 2005 Interactive Fiction Competition.
 It also won the XYZZY Awards for Best Game, Best NPCs, Best Setting, and Best Writing.

 Summary

-Set in a 15th-century Italian monastery, it is chiefly a horror-themed morality game, where the player takes moral decisions, which then affect the ending of it.
-However, whilst playing the game, it isn't obvious that these are moral dilemmas, and the game actively encourages the player to mostly take the evil path.
+Vespers is set in a 15th-century Italian monastery as a horror-themed morality game in which the player's decisions influence the ending.
+The moral implications of these decisions are often subtle and unethical actions are often encouraged by the game.

 Awards

 Vespers has won the following awards: